tyleryasaka/inlinesave/README.md

 ####3.
 Receive the data on your server.

 By default, the data is sent with Content-type 'application/x-www-form-urlencoded' (this is the default type for HTML forms).
-However, if `config.useJSON` is set to `true`, then the Content-type will be 'application/json' and the data will be sent as a JSON object.
+However, if `config.inlinesave.useJSON` is set to `true`, then the Content-type will be 'application/json' and the data will be sent as a JSON object.

 In either case, there are 2 fields you will always receive, in addition to those specified in the postData option: